 It is no secret that in the midst of the COVID-19 pandemic, most people are coping with social distancing guidelines by spending more time online.
 The accessibility of video and photo sharing technology has inevitably created more opportunities to engage in intimate personal interactions from the perceived safety of our own homes.
 This can be costly if unsuspecting Internet users are not careful to also keep their virtual distance from strangers when using webcams.

 One of the most common types of webcam dangers we encounter in our practice is sextortion.
-This occurs when a person (usually a man) is blackmailed after being persuaded to perform sexual acts for someone he believes is a woman using a webcam.
+This occurs when a person (usually a man) is blackmailed after being persuaded to perform sexual acts for someone he believes is a cam girl, or a woman using a webcam.
 Although victims range in age from teens to seniors, most victims are men between the ages of 21 and 30.